TechPot-Studio/peb.js/docs/detail/meth-gennode.md

 | Parameter | Type | Optional | Description |
 | :---: | :---: | :---: | :---: |
 | str | `String` |  | The string to be converted to HTML content |

+This function will only create a single element at a time
 ### `.textNode(text)`: Text
 | Parameter | Type | Optional | Description |
 | :---: | :---: | :---: | :---: |